jfperusse/CodeaProjectBuilder/README.md

 The supported options are:

+- DISTRIBUTION_LISTS
+  - Distribution lists to use for TestFlight (which users will have access to the build and get notified).
+  - Default value : *empty* (you will have to give permissions manually on TestFlight).
 - BUNDLE_VERSION
   - Version to use in Xcode for CFBundleVersion and CFBundleShortVersionString.
   - Default value : 1.0